musa-imran/rdlc-invoicing-system/README.md

 # RDLC Invoicing Web Application

-Welcome to this ASP.NET MVC application with a SQL Server or Azure SQL Database backend and RDLC Report Designer integration.
+ASP.NET MVC application with a SQL Server or Azure SQL Database backend and RDLC Report Designer integration.

 ## Technologies Used

 - **ASP.NET MVC Framework:** Implements a Model-View-Controller architecture for clean separation of concerns.
 - **SQL Server/Azure SQL Database:** Utilizes SQL Server for database management.
 Compatible with both on-premise and cloud databases.
 - **RDLC Reporting:** Integrated **RDLC Report Designer** for generating detailed reports with customizable layouts.
-- **Entity Framework (Code-First):** Database access using Entity Framework, making it easy to manage and migrate databases.
+- **Entity Framework:** Database access using Entity Framework, making it easy to manage and migrate databases.
 - **Bootstrap & jQuery Front-End:** Uses **Bootstrap 5** for a responsive user interface, and **jQuery** for client-side scripting.

 ## Prerequisites

-- **Visual Studio 2022** (or later)
+- **Visual Studio 2022**
-- **.NET Framework 4.8** (or later)
+- **.NET Framework 4.8**
 - **SQL Server** or **Azure SQL Database** for the database
 - **RDLC Designer Extension** for Visual Studio